 Cons of the Mavic 2 Pro:

-The biggest takeaways of my 4 years flying the Mavic 2 Pro:
+My 6 biggest takeaways after 4 years of flying the Mavic 2 Pro:

 1) This drone is truly the most reliable one I’ve ever flown.

 I know I said it many times, but after having 5 other drones, including very advanced ones like the Phantom 4 Pro and Autel Evo 2 Pro, the Mavic 2 Pro blows these 2 out of the water in terms of the following:

 - A great connection.

 And overall, I feel way more confident and safer flying with this drone than with any other.
 This drone is not only a pro level filming drone, but it’s quality of flying is also greatly noticeable especially when I compare it to the others I’ve flown, including a Mavic Air 2, which by the way is based of the Mavic 2 Pro.

 2) The best way to utilize this drone’s camera is in low light conditions and/or post editing.